GeekTrainer/learn-vue/m09-forms-and-v-model/includes/2-forms-and-v-bind.md

 Now we modify the **main.js** application file to create an array data property and a method that will push the data elements into that array when data is emitted from the form that resides in our component.

-- Add an array data property to **main.js** below the comment that reads `//TODO: create array property`.
+- Add an array data property to **main.js** below the comment that reads `//TODO: Create array property`.

 ```javascript
 ...